jpthew/dev-tools/README.md

 # WhitelistRanger
 WhitelistRanger is a tool that creates a list of IPs from whitelist and blacklist files, creating a clean target list.
 It handles CIDR notation in the input files.
-It can also verify that a whitelist file does not include IPs from a chosen blacklist file.
+It can (SOON) also verify that a whitelist file does not include IPs from a chosen blacklist file.

 ## Features
 Create a clean target list from whitelist and blacklist files.